-On January 2, 2017, Palamina Corp's 100% owned Peruvian subsidiary, Palamina S.A.C. ("Palamina Peru") secured the application mining rights to 27 mining concession applications within the Department of Puno in southeast Peru as well as two mining concession applications in the Department of Ica along the Peruvian coast south of Lima, for a total of 29 mining concession applications covering a total 24,000 hectares.
+On January 2, 2017, Palamina Corp's 100% owned Peruvian subsidiary, Palamina Peru, secured the application mining rights to 27 mining concession applications within the Department of Puno in southeast Peru as well as two mining concession applications in the Department of Ica along the Peruvian coast south of Lima, for a total of 29 mining concession applications covering a total 24,000 hectares.

 In the fourth quarter of 2017, Palamina Peru submitted an additional 23 mining concession applications for a total of 54 applications covering some 39,300 hectares.
-At year end Palamina Peru had yet to receive title to any of its mining concession applications.
+At December 31, 2017 Palamina Peru had yet to receive title to any of its mining concession applications.